osswangxining/kafka-custom-within-ambari/zkdirs.md

 When rebalancing is triggered at one consumer, rebalancing should be triggered in other consumers within the same group about the same time.

+## How to clean the topics which are marked for deletion?